thomasnield/classroom-scheduling-demo/README.md

 # Class Scheduling Algorithm Demo

-I want to create (or welcome contributions) to develop a solution for a simple scenario: scheduling university classes across a limited set of classrooms over a week.
-I'd strongly prefer a mathematical approach using linear algebra techniques rather than a brute-force approach.

-This is purely an exercise for my own and others' learning.

-Preferred languages are Python, Java, or Kotlin.
-Please use only lightweight libraries like Numpy or ND4J.
+I have successfuly done my first pass at creating a university class schedule optimizer, although I'm looking to still add a few refinements.

+I used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be a pretty great stack.

+For now, the model just assumes we are scheduling against one room.

+## Data Input

-Here is a starting data set:
+Here is the starting data set:

 **Classrooms:**